What is Cloud Computing: Definition, History, Types, Deployment models

 2. Startups and Small Organizations: IaaS can be a great fit for startups and small organizations because they don’t need to invest in physical hardware and software.
 It allows businesses to scale up and down as needed quickly.

 3. Control and Flexibility: Organizations that need to meet security and compliance requirements can use IaaS to gain complete control over their Infrastructure.
-Organizations with offices and data centers worldwide with complex I.T. infrastructure (a mix of legacy and modern applications) can adopt the IaaS model to have a centralized cloud infrastructure that integrates and manages all the technologies and systems.
+Organizations with offices and data centers worldwide with complex IT infrastructure (a mix of legacy and modern applications) can adopt the IaaS model to have a centralized cloud infrastructure that integrates and manages all the technologies and systems.

 Example of IaaS : Leasing a Commercial property